Sipho Gumede

 Sipho Gumede (17 April 1952 – 26 July 2004) was a South African jazz musician and composer.
 Gumede was best known for his bass guitar playing and his own music writing and was one of the founding members of the band Sakhile.
 He is known for his fusion of jazz and African sounds.

 Early life

-Sipho fought in the Cato Manor area when it was still an Indian-only area in Durban.
-From a young age, Gumede had a great love of music, and so he built himself a guitar from a tin can with a hole cut out and strings strung together to resemble a guitar.
-When he was 8 years old, they were evicted from the area by the apartheid government under the Group Areas Act in the 1960s.
-At the age of 12, he moved to live on a farm outside Umlazi.
-While on this farm, he learned a lot about many types of music at weddings and funerals.
-Every time they came home from school, they would go out to herd cattle, and while grazing, he would play his "homemade" guitar.
-As he grew older, instead of playing the guitar he had built himself, he borrowed a real one to further his talent as a guitarist.
+Gumede was born in the Cato Manor area, an Indian-only area in Durban.
+Sipho developed a passion for music from a young age, even constructing a guitar using a tin can and strings.
+When Gumede was eight years old, his family was evicted from the Cato Manor area by the Apartheid government under the Group Areas Act evictions of the 1960s.
+At the age of twelve, Sipho relocated to a farm outside Umlazi.
+During his stay there, Sipho was introduced to various genres of music, especially at weddings and funerals.
+At the farm, he herded cattle and played his "homemade" guitar as the animals grazed.
+Eventually, Gumede moved on to playing a borrowed professionally-made guitar and thus became more skilled as a guitarist.